HenryFBP/turtles/_notes/basics.md

 # What's a turtle?

+The shortest description I can come up with is, "A little robot with a pen taped to it that runs around. "

-A [turtle](https://en.wikipedia.org/wiki/Turtle_graphics), or, more specifically, 'turtle graphics', refers to a little controllable robot with a pen taped to it that runs around on a 2d grid.
+A [turtle](https://en.wikipedia.org/wiki/Turtle_graphics), or, more specifically, 'turtle graphics', refers to a little controllable robot with a pen...taped to it that runs around on a 2d grid.

-It has a position, a pen color, and
+It has a list of attributes, like pen color and (x,y) position, as well as a list of methods that it can perform, like turning and going forward.

+Attributes:
+- Pen
+  - Color
+  - Width
+- Turtle
+  - Position
+  - Rotation

+...and that's it!
+Any manipulation of the landscape below the turtle is done by telling the turtle to run around, lift its pen up and down, and change pen colors and thicknesses.

 # What's Java?

+Aside from being a heavenly breakfast drink from the gods, Java is a programming language.

+More simply, it's an abstract way to tell your computer to do stuff.

+I won't get info the fancy worded details like "multiple typing" and "static inheritance" because we don't need to know them to tell a reptile to draw shapes.

+## Can I drink it?

+Yes, yes you can.

 # Why turtles?